Chiral Pseudo Spin Liquids in Moire Heterostructures: Phases of the pseudo-spin Hofstadter-Hubbard model

 For $U>U_c$ the system no longer pumps electric charge when threading magnetic fluxes, consistent with a Mott insulating state.
 However, it still exhibits quantized spin transfer for oppositely inserted fluxes, see panel d) of Fig.~\ref{fig:3}.
 Inserting $\pi$ flux for the electrons corresponds to a $2\pi$ flux insertion in the effective spin Hamiltonian Eq.~\ref{Eq:hamilt_spins}.
 From this point of view we pump a single spin after threading $4\pi$ spin-flux, realizing a fractional spin Hall effect.
 This can be intuitively understood via the Kalmeyer-Laughlin construction, where the spin system is mapped to a half-filled Bose-Hubbard model in the presence of a fictitious background magnetic field~\cite{Laughlin87}.
 Our observed spin pumping is then explained by the formation of a $\nu=1/2$ bosonic FQH state which is identified as the chiral spin liquid in the spin picture.
-The same conclusion can be reached starting from a purerly fermionic model, although the discussion is more involved~\cite{Wen2007}.
+As such, excitations of the CSL are semions, which are abelian anyons with a statistical phase $\theta=\pi/2$.
+This leads to a doubly degenerate ground state on cylinders in the thermodynamic limit $L_y =\infty$, which reside in the $k_y =0$ and $k_y=\pi$ momentum sectors respectively.
+In our geometry, the ground state energies in these sectors approach each other and cross shortly after the transition, which is a finite size effect of our simulations~\cite{Moore2020,Sheng2017}.
+The same conclusion can be reached starting from a purely fermionic model, although the discussion is more involved~\cite{Wen2007}.
 The fractional spin-Hall effect and the absence of charge transport therefore serves as a direct signature of a fractional Hall state for spin.
 Putting these findings together we identify the phase into which the bilayer IQH phase transitions when increasing interactions to $U>U_c$ as a CSL.

-Surprisingly, we do not find intermediate tetrahedrally ordered magnets, which were predicted to appear in the effective spin model of Eq.~\ref{Eq:hamilt_spins}.
-This suggests a direct transition between a state with topological bands and a state with genuine topological order when keeping the original fermionic degrees of freedom.

-We also remark that the CSL hosts two degenerate ground states in the thermodynamic limit, i.e., for $L_x,L_y = \infty$, which reside in the $k_y=0$ and $k_y=\pi$ momentum sectors.
-In our geometry, the ground state energies in these sectors approach each other and cross shortly after the transition, which is a finite size effect of our simulations~\cite{Moore2020,Sheng2017}.

 \textbf{Competition between Hall states and spin liquids at $\mathbf{\Phi = \pi/3}$.---}